On-Demand: Discrete Trauma Treatment: Hypno-Counting with Memory Reconsolidation - 7 CEUs

 - Licensed in another state?
 Please see the yellow highlighted section below.*

-- Social Workers: This workshop was previously approved for 7 Core CE hours through the Georgia Society for Clinical Social Work, approval #121020.
+- Social Workers: This workshop is approved for 7 Core CE hours through the Georgia Society for Clinical Social Work, approval #121020.

-- Georgia Social Workers: This workshop satisfies 7 "Related Hours" as an "on-demand/asynchronous" course.
-For more details about "Related" or "On-Demand" hours, please see the blue highlighted section below.
+- Georgia Social Workers: This workshop satisfies 7 "Core Hours" as an "on-demand/asynchronous" course.

 - Licensed in another state?
 Please see the yellow highlighted section below.*

-- Marriage and Family Therapists: This workshop was previously approved for 7 CE hours through the Georgia Association for Marriage and Family Therapy, approval #083-2020.
+- Marriage and Family Therapists: This workshop is approved for 7 CE hours through the Georgia Association for Marriage and Family Therapy, approval #083-2020.

-- Georgia Marriage & Family Therapists: This workshop satisfies 7 "Related Hours" as an "on-demand/asynchronous" course.
-For more details about "Related" or "On-Demand" hours, please see the blue highlighted section below.
+- Georgia Marriage & Family Therapists: This workshop satisfies 7 "Core Hours" as an "on-demand/asynchronous" course.

 - Licensed in another state?
 Please see the yellow highlighted section below.